paulourio/Grafos/examples/0010_PointerAndReference/001_DynamicPointer/README.md

 	==3424==   total heap usage: 1 allocs, 1 frees, 4 bytes allocated

-The main.cpp allocated and released one time, total of 4 bytes (it's the size of int).
+The main.cpp have allocated and released one time, total of 4 bytes (it's the size of int).